ypli-chn/YLHook/README.md

 ## Installation

+If you use Cocoapods, add `pod 'YLHook', '~> 1.0.0'` to  your Podfile.

+If not,  drag the two files `YLHook.h/m` into your project.
 This library relies on [Aspects](https://github.com/steipete/Aspects).

-After install Aspects, just drag the two files `YLHook.h/m` to your project.
+And you also need drag `Aspects.h/m` into your project.

 ## License